penguinKAL/thenote/articles/BeautifulSoup.md

-# A Complete tutorial on Beautifu Soup.
+# A Complete tutorial on Beautiful Soup.
 Here you can find most of the things you're going to need to scrape websites.
 <br/>
 <br/>